marianlea/hablon/README.md

 ## 🚧 Roadmap

-- Complete backend API for vendor and product management
+- Expand backend API for vendor & product management
-- Implement authentication and authorization
+- Improve user experience for favoriting products/vendors
-- Add search and filtering capabilities for products and vendors
+- Add loaders, redirects, and smoother navigation flows
-- Build admin dashboard for vendor/content management
-- Deploy to production with performance optimizations for low bandwidth users
+- Deploy to production with optimizations for low-bandwidth users